neil-morrison44/MiSTer_tty2pico/arduino/README.md

 1. Hold the `BOOLSEL` (sometimes just labeled `BOOT`) button while plugging in your device.
 A new drive will appear on your computer with the name `RPI-RP2`.
 1. Copy the `.uf2` file to the `RPI-RP2` drive.
 This will upload the new firmware to the device.

 That's it! tty2pico should display a startup screen.
 If running from flash, tty2pico will try to mount an existing flash partition first.
 This will preserve your data between firmware updates.
 If no FAT partition is present on the flash parition, it will be automatically formatted and labeled `TTY2PICO` when mounted as a drive on a PC.
-If running from SD card then you should already be set.
+If running from SD card make sure it's already formatted as exFAT and you'll be set.

 ### Hardware